Programming-Systems-Lab/4156-Miniproject-2024-Students-Cplusplus/IndividualMiniprojectC++/Bugs.md

 * dropStudent: enrolledStudentCount should not less than 0
 * getInstructorName: it should return instructorName
 * getCourseTimeSlot: it should return courseTimeSlot
+* reassignInstructor: delete output. no need to use this-> here